richardgaywood/paydata.org/content/sprawlrunners/irl/liquidity.md

 NB: it is deliberate that these are not linear multipliers.
 There's a law of dimishing returns; the more you spend, the more you need to spend to go up another level.
 This is also why there's no '+3' tier.

-## A rough guide to the value of one point of Liquidity
+## A rough guide to the value of Liquidity in-game

 This is deliberate very rough, because if I wanted to nail down currency values in details, I'd go back to tracking nuyen one-by-one.
 The whole point of this system is supposed to be to make it faster and easier.